 Parks can provide a pleasant and safe environment in which to exercise dogs.
 Dogs must always be under the control of their handler, even if a leash is not required.
 Signs are posted to inform the public of whether dogs are prohibited or if they must be leashed.
 Please visit the Dogs-in-Park Designation Policy for more information

 Frequently asked questions

-How do I book or cancel a Sports Field or Ball Diamond rental?
+How do I book a park?